Creationists win most evolution debates, but it's not because there's good evidence for their side.

 What's dishonest about this?

-It really wasn't worth mentioning that Pakicetus has this unique ear bone structure?
+Was it really not worth mentioning that Pakicetus has this unique ear bone structure?
 It wasn't worth mentioning that this explains why Dr. Gingerich was leaping to conclusions based on a jawbone and part of the skull?
 It wasn't worth mentioning that there is an entire lineage of fossils with this ear structure, fossils progressing in time, fossils which become more and more marine, and in which the nostrils slowly progress up the skull from its front to its top?

 It wasn't worth mentioning any of this, just showing a slide giving an impression that really isn't accurate?